Not yet determined

-NOK billion spent by foreign tourists in Norway in 2016
+NOK billion spent by tourists in Norway in 2018

 See selected tables from this statistics